filipsobol/sonda/.changeset/busy-doors-sell.md

 "sonda": patch
 ---

-Restored npm provenance publishing in the release workflow.
+Restore npm provenance publishing in the release workflow.